Tatiana Gelfand, Co-Founder/Visiting Director

 Tatiana has been working with Alleyway Theatre in Buffalo, NY.

-She was a contributing author on Gordon Farrell’s immersive play “Girls Who Walked on Glass” in Buffalo, NY.
+She is a one of the authors of the immersive play “Girls Who Walked on Glass”, premiered in Buffalo, NY.

-Tatiana was also assistant director to Neal Radice for Gordon Farrell’s “Navigators” in September 2019.
+Tatiana was also assistant director with Neal Radice for Farrell’s “Navigators” in September 2019.

 In 2020, she directed the premiere of her play, co-written with Paul Jensen, “Scotch and Madness.”
 It opened February 20, 2020, to rave reviews at the Alleyway Theatre in Buffalo, NY.